 Year: September 2014

-This practical guide to cloud system administration is not just for operations engineers.
-As opposed to many books that focus on either design or operations, this book provides clear, concise, yet detailed instructions on both in a single, complete handbook.
+This practical guide to cloud system administration is for more than just operations engineers.
+Unlike many books that focus on either design or operations, this book provides clear, concise, yet detailed instructions on both in a single, complete handbook.

-Also included are case studies from companies like Google, Etsy, Twitter, Amazon, and Netflix, to help you visualize how these concepts work in practice.
+Case studies from companies like Google, Etsy, Twitter, Amazon, and Netflix are also included to help you visualize how these concepts work in practice.

-In the second edition, The Practice of System and Network Administration (November 2016), the authors explore how to optimize updates and manage change.
+In the second edition, The Practice of System and Network Administration (November 2016), the authors explore optimizing updates and managing change.

 Author: Thomas Limoncelli